Disability, neurological difference and mental health employment guide

 Getting a diagnosis

 If you've not had confirmation of whether you have a particular condition, then it could help to get a formal diagnosis.
 The first step would be to discuss this with your GP.
 It might be necessary to see another relevant health care professional but your doctor should be the first person to consult.

 Getting a diagnosis would still be important if you have a condition that might not be an issue now but might impact more on daily life as time goes by.
 Muscular or neurological conditions such as Multiple Sclerosis or Parkinson’s disease are typical examples.

 Benefits of getting a diagnosis

 Some people might simply feel some relief and reassurance in knowing what type of health condition they have.
 There can also be practical benefits from receiving a formal diagnosis.
-Once you have a diagnosis, you can seek advice on how to manage your condition and seek specific practical help such as equipment, prescriptions etc.
+Once you have a diagnosis, you can seek advice on how to manage your condition and seek specific practical help such as equipment, and prescriptions.

 It can also be helpful for close friends and family members to know how they can help.
 It can, of course, help when applying for study and work opportunities as disability can be discussed openly in detail at the recruitment stage to ensure that you get the support you need.